mostafachegeni/Oracle_database/16. GoldenGate/5_HeartBeatTables.md

 ```

 ------------------------------------------------------------------------------
-- Target:
+3- **Target**:

--- NOTE 1: The timestamps recorded are in UTC format. \
+>	NOTE 1: The timestamps recorded are in UTC format.

--- NOTE 2: Lag computations require that the source and target server clocks be setup correctly. \
+>	NOTE 2: Lag computations require that the source and target server clocks be setup correctly.
--- Regularly synced with a network time service. \
+>	Regularly synced with a network time service.

 - Monitor the GoldenGate Lags: